Dorian Yates – Return Of The Shadow

 During a spell in a detention centre for a minor crime, he discovered bodybuilding, and the combination of natural talent and a rapacious thirst for knowledge, meant that it was pretty evident from an early age he was destined for greatness.

-The attention to detail, the discipline, the emphasis on form and muscle control mean that he also considers it an art form.
+The attention to detail, the discipline, and the emphasis on form and muscle control mean that he also considers it an art form.

 For all you athletes out there, you will have more than enough new knowledge to discover in this episode about training, nutrition and the human body.